Even birds can suffer from kidney and urinary tract disorders like humans and other animals.

 - Stones– There can be stones in the kidney or urinary tract of the bird.
 The bird will urinate less due to pain and there may be blood present in the urine.

 - Infections– Poxvirus and psittacosis are two deadly infections that cause multiple organ damage, including kidney and urinary tract disorders.
-Other infections can also cause kidney and urinary tract disorders.
+Other infections can also cause kidney and

 - Renal failure– The kidneys could stop functioning due to a severe or untreated kidney, or urinary tract disorders.